pnnl/mercat/README.md

-Mercat: Python code for versatile k-mer counting and diversity estimation for database independent property analysis (DIPA)  obtained from metagenomic and/or metatranscriptomic sequencing data
+MerCat: python code for versatile k-mer counting and diversity estimation for database independent property analysis (DIPA)  obtained from metagenomic and/or metatranscriptomic sequencing data
 ================================================

 ![GitHub Logo](mercat.jpg)